 (Unpaid guest posts, where someone has taken the time to write a high quality unique post for your website where the purpose is to inform or entertain your visitors and no compensation is awarded should have a follow link – that’s the benefit to them for writing).

-What happens if you don’t nofollow links that should be nofollow
+What happens if you don’t add “nofollow” or “sponsored” to links that should have it?

 At the time of writing this post, Google is more likely to penalize the person buying a follow link rather than the person selling it.
 However, the worst case scenario is that Google may apply a penalty which pushes your website down the rankings, devalues it, or in extreme cases could remove your website from the search listings altogether until you fix the issue to their satisfaction and resubmit your website for indexing.
 You can find out whether you have a website penalty using Google Search Engine Console.